 Research Computing offers funding opportunities for faculty, researchers, and graduate students at U of M. RC funding enables U of M faculty and graduate students across all disciplines to advance their informatics research by supporting research proposals that are innovative, align with new or existing initiatives, seek to develop new multidisciplinary collaborations, and identify means to sustain University of Minnesota-based research.
 More information on funding opportunities and instructions on how you can apply is provided below.

-RC-MnDRIVE PhD Graduate Assistantship Program
+DSI-MnDRIVE PhD Graduate Assistantship Program

 Eligibility: Applicant must be a current PhD student at the University of Minnesota.
 Applicants must have completed their preliminary oral exam by the start of the assistantship.
 Post-docs are not eligible for these awards.

-RC Seed Grants
+DSI Seed Grants

 Eligibility: The primary applicant must be faculty or research staff (P&A) at the University of Minnesota.
 Adjunct faculty are not eligible for funding under this program.